 (f) If no ambient air quality data is available in an area, the baseline concentration may be estimated using modeling based on actual emissions for the years specified in subsections (a) through (e) of this section.

-(4) "Competing PSD Increment Consuming Source Impacts" means the total modeled concentration above the modeled Baseline Concentration resulting from increased emissions of all other sources since the baseline concentration year that are within the Range of Influence of the source in question.
+(3) "Competing PSD Increment Consuming Source Impacts" means the total modeled concentration above the modeled Baseline Concentration resulting from increased and decreased emissions of all other sources since the baseline concentration year that are within the Range of Influence of the source in question.
 Allowable Emissions may be used as a conservative estimate, in lieu of Actual Emissions, in this analysis.

-(5) "Competing NAAQS Source Impacts" means total modeled concentration resulting from allowable emissions of all other sources that are within the Range of Influence of the source in question.
+(4) "Competing NAAQS Source Impacts" means total modeled concentration resulting from allowable emissions of all other sources that significantly impact the Significant Impact Area of the new or modified source being analyzed.

-(6) "FLAG" refers to the Federal Land Managers' Air Quality Related Values Work Group Phase I Report — REVISED.
+(5) "FLAG" refers to the Federal Land Managers' Air Quality Related Values Work Group Phase I Report — REVISED.
 See 75 Federal Register 66125, October 27, 2010.

-(7) "General Background Concentration" means impacts from natural sources and unidentified sources that were not explicitly modeled.
-The Department may determine this as site-specific ambient monitoring or representative ambient monitoring from another location.
+(6) "General Background Concentration" means impacts from natural sources and unidentified sources that were not explicitly modeled.
+DEQ may determine this as site-specific ambient monitoring or representative ambient monitoring from another location.

-(8) "Predicted Maintenance Area Concentration" means the future year ambient concentration predicted by the Department in the applicable maintenance plan as follows:

-(a) The future year (2015) concentrations for the Grants Pass UGB are 89 µg/m3 (24-hour average) and 21 µg/m3 (annual average).

-(b) The future year (2015) concentrations for the Klamath Falls UGB are 114 µg/m3 (24-hour average) and 25 µg/m3 (annual average).

-(c) The future year (2025) concentrations for the Lakeview UGB are 126 µg/m3 (24-hour average) and 27 µg/m3 (annual average).

-(9) "Nitrogen Deposition" means the sum of anion and cation nitrogen deposition expressed in terms of the mass of total elemental nitrogen being deposited.
+(7) "Nitrogen Deposition" means the sum of anion and cation nitrogen deposition expressed in terms of the mass of total elemental nitrogen being deposited.
 As an example, Nitrogen Deposition for NH4NO3 is 0.3500 times the weight of NH4NO3 being deposited.